alexholcombe/MOTcircular/dataPreprocess/eyetracking/README.md

 - Then, Juno has R program that reads in the two files output from asc2msg, then it looks for certain events which denote the time interval of interest.

 EDF2ASC can do at least two different things.
 Split out different things.

-- Meet with Tamara

--- Order with which the EDF files are saved.
-The event markers were appearing after the data.
-Please ensure that the events are written in before the start.
-Ask Tamara about that.